hvdb/fl-spectingular-configurer/Readme.md

 ##Tests

-There are tests for the configurer, we use jasmine-node for making the tests.
+There are tests for the configurer, for which we use jasmine-node.
-You can run the tests by doing:
+You can run the tests using the command:
 ```
 npm test
 ```